 Fowey had a small town 'English' vibe to it.
-The houses looked cosy and the streets more narrower than the last.
+The houses looked cozy and the streets more narrower than the last.
 We spent some time walking down the narrow lanes, finding staircases that led to balcony's overlooking the river and finally ate dinner at the local pub.

 I noticed as we got lower down Cornwall the towns kept getting prettier with an increasing vibe of feeling homely.
 The towns were all built around the water, which you will find is where I gravitate to most.

 We drove to Redruth for our second night stop.